top of page

 The Warrior Solution

-Pooh, being the Mental Health Warrior-in-training that he is, has been following my Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
+Armed with that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!

 10 ways a simple glass of water boosts your mental health!